lucidrains/deep-daze/README.md

 ### New: Create a story
-The regular mode for texts only allows 77 characters.
+The regular mode for texts only allows 77 tokens.
 If you want to visualize a full story/paragraph/song/poem, set `create_story` to `True`.

 Given the poem “Stopping by Woods On a Snowy Evening” by Robert Frost - "Whose woods these are I think I know.
 His house is in the village though; He will not see me stopping here To watch his woods fill up with snow.
 My little horse must think it queer To stop without a farmhouse near Between the woods and frozen lake The darkest evening of the year.
 He gives his harness bells a shake To ask if there is some mistake.
 The only other sound’s the sweep Of easy wind and downy flake.
 The woods are lovely, dark and deep, But I have promises to keep, And miles to go before I sleep, And miles to go before I sleep.".